otsosaarinen/klemmari/README.md

 Klemmari is a web application designed to simulate a patient information system.
 The website features an AI-powered chatbot that helps users by answering questions and providing assistance with navigating the site.
 The AI is powered by the GPT-4o model and is built using a **Retrieval-Augmented Generation (RAG)** architecture, which enhances its ability to retrieve relevant information and generate contextually appropriate responses.

 ## Known bugs
-Language model has sometimes troubles providing answers to all questions.
-Finnish works a little better than English when using the page.
+Language model / default prompt still need some optimizing since chatbot doesn't always understand the user's question